TermySequence/v8-linux/v8/gn/docs/reference.md

         Expands to the product_type of the bundle that will contain the compiled asset catalog.
 Usually corresponds to the product_type property of the corresponding create_bundle target.

+    {{bundle_partial_info_plist}}
+        Expands to the path to the partial Info.plist generated by the assets catalog compiler.
+Usually based on the target_name of the create_bundle target.
 ```

 #### **Separate linking and dependencies for shared libraries**